-Let us learn all the candlestick patterns explained with examples !
+Let us learn all the candlestick chart patterns with examples!

 Bullish Candlestick Patterns

 Candlestick patterns bullish on charts indicates the potential bullish behavior in the stock price.
 It means that there is probability of stock price rising higher.
 Some are reversal patterns while others are continuation patterns.

 Hammer Candlestick Pattern